loopbackio/loopback-next/packages/context/test/acceptance/_feature.md

 await ctx.get('bat'); // => baz
 ```

-## Scenario: Namespaced Paramaterized Binding
+## Scenario: Namespaced Parameterized Binding

 - Given a complex parameterized binding
 - When I get the value with a specific key
-- The binding is resovled
+- The binding is resolved

 ```ts
 let ctx = new Context();